diegoalarc/GeodesiCL/README.md

 ### Second option

-Or if you already have experience using [R](https://www.r-project.org/) & [RStudio](https://rstudio.com/), and also have installed devtools you could just copy the following command:
+If you already have experience using [R](https://www.r-project.org/) & [RStudio](https://rstudio.com/), and also have installed devtools you could just copy the following command:

 ```r
 devtools::install_github("diegoalarc/GeodesiCL")